wuzheng1994/BGP-Baseline/Artemis/README.md

 **Note: We highly recommend going through the detailed docs instructions before using ARTEMIS for the first time.**

-**Note:The source github code address is in [this docs section](https://github.com/FORTH-ICS-INSPIRE/artemis).Please see the source code URL for details.
+**Note:The source github code address is in [this section](https://github.com/FORTH-ICS-INSPIRE/artemis).Please see the source code URL for details.**